aid8/Ascension/README.md

         Purpose: Delete the Request from the database

         Function: GetRequestData()
-        Parameters: RequestID
+        Parameters: RequestID, Type
-        Purpose: Retrieve the data stored in Request object
+        Purpose: Retrieve the data stored in Request object, or returns query's result if Type is equal to 1

         Function: GetRequests()
         Parameters: